North Korea says no more talks with U.S. just so Trump can boast

 Kim Kye Gwan said the United States must make a decisive move to abandon its hostile policy if it genuinely wanted dialogue.
 He did not elaborate.

-The message came hours after the United States and South Korea announced they were postponing military exercises in an effort to bolster the stalled peace push.
+The message came hours after the United States and South Korea announced they were postponing military exercises to bolster the stalled peace push.

 North Korea denounces such exercises as a preparation for invasion.
 On Sunday, it also said a recent U.N. resolution on its human rights conditions was an obstacle to new U.S. talks.